-Since we have spent a lot of time traveling abroad, we often get questions about working internationally as travel therapists.
-We have actually never worked abroad and don’t have plans to.
+Since we have personally spent a lot of time traveling abroad, we often get questions about working internationally as travel therapists.
+We have actually never worked abroad and don’t have plans to; we choose to only work in the US as travel therapists.
 However, we do know that there are American therapists who do work abroad in different capacities.
 We want to share with you Noel’s story: a speech language pathologist (SLP) who has had a unique career working internationally.
 Noel highlights his variety of work experiences, some of which have been unconventional, and he provides insights to other American therapists who are considering trying to find work abroad.
-Get ready to get inspired!
+Get ready to be inspired!

 The opportunity came as I was completing my clinical fellowship year (CFY).
 I saw a posting on the ASHA website for an SLP position at an international school in Jakarta, Indonesia.
 Serendipitously, I had taken a linguistics course in the past couple of years and remembered my professor saying that he had grown up in Indonesia.
 I reached out to him and he was very excited about this possible opportunity for me.
 That was the first step that led me to an SLP career abroad.
 Ironically, I didn’t end up moving to Indonesia.
 I ended up moving to Cairo, Egypt in August 2007 instead.
 Since that time, I’ve lived in Ho Chi Minh City, Vietnam; Beijing, China; Warsaw, Poland; and I’m currently in Hong Kong.